Major league teams try to ramp up the competition in camp - WHIZ News

 “I don’t think that I’m at risk inside the ballpark,” Contreras said.
 “Walking the streets, that’s the one place that I don’t feel safe.”

+He said he was “blindsided” by the positive test result and has no idea how he contracted COVID-19 after taking all the usual precautions with his family: sheltering at home, social distancing and wearing a mask out in public.

+But he said he was fortunate his symptoms weren’t even as bad as the flu and he hopes to be ready for the July 24 opener at Texas.

-Los Angeles Angels left-hander Patrick Sandoval rejoined the team after contracting the virus last month.
+Los Angeles Angels left-hander Patrick Sandoval also rejoined his team after contracting the virus last month.
 The Twins said first baseman Miguel Sanó and backup catcher Willians Astudillo, who tested positive when they arrived at camp, have been eager to return.

 In Miami, perhaps the pandemic’s epicenter, the Marlins hope their players can minimize the risk away from the ballpark by wearing masks and avoiding crowds.